shreyaskarnik/PagePilot/README.md

 ## Usage

 Hit the summarize button on the extension popup to summarize the current webpage and it will read the summary out loud to you.

+## TODOS

+[] Styling the extension
+[] Poll the summary status in background and alert when summary is ready [] Highlight each word as the TTS speaks it